tetratecx/eks-istio-ratelimit-redis/README.md

 # EKS Istio Rate Limit with Redis
-This repository provides a comprehensive setup to implement rate limiting in an EKS (Elastic Kubernetes Service) environment using Istio and Redis.
+This repository provides a comprehensive setup to implement global rate limiting in an EKS (Elastic Kubernetes Service) environment using Istio and Redis.

 ## Overview
-The repository contains configurations and scripts to set up an EKS cluster, deploy Istio, and implement rate limiting using both local and remote Redis instances.
+The repository contains configurations and scripts to set up an EKS cluster, deploy Istio, and implement global rate limiting using both local and remote Redis instances.

 ## Features
 - **EKS Setup:** Terraform scripts to provision an EKS cluster.